Yasansvr/ForceToDo/README.md

 or

-Just click the ForceTODO shortcut.
+Download the first version of Force to do from Release section , extract it and open .exe format file

 📌 **Future Improvements**

-Dark mode
+Dark mode (Done)

 Animated UI